 The new A4 paved the way of sorts for the return of Audi in North America.
 For a number of years leading up to the A4, Audi had earned the undesired reputation of a builder of nice un-reliable cars.
 The new 1996 car had distinctively German look and thanks to the performance afforded by the all-new 1.8L turbocharged 4-cylinder and the 2.8L V6, the A4 did very well.
 Faithful to the German way, the A4 went on largely unchanged until 2002 when a ground-up revision of the car was done.
 With the new face came a new 3.0L engine that joined the 1.8T.
-Unlike the Germans, the car underwent another big change only 4 years later to usher in 2 new engines.
+Unlike the Germans, the car underwent another big change only 4 years late

 The A4 starts at $35,270.
 The A4 3.2 Quattro with the Tiptronic transmission can be optioned out to nearly $65,000.
 My tester consisted in an A4 3.2 Quattro 6-speed manual with the Technology, Sunroof and Premium packages for a grand total of $53,260.